 The Phillies' Red Goes Green program at Citizens Bank Park is in partnership with Aramark and Spectra.

 Capacity: 43,651; Color of seats: Sapphire blue; Hussey Seating Co.
 Seats are angled toward the infield and equipped with cup holders.

-By City of Philadelphia ordinance, smoking is only permitted in designated areas in the vicinity of the First Base Gate, Third Base Gate, Left Field Gate and the East Suite and Club Entrance.
+By City of Philadelphia ordinance, smoking (including e-cigarettes) is only permitted in designated areas of the Third Base Gate and Left Field Gate.

 Prior to every game, the Phillies starting lineup is displayed by large baseball cards on the wall behind the left field scoreboard building.